Elementary School Fundraising

 - Top Fundraising Classrooms – For the top one or two fundraising classrooms, students receive a pizza party or similar luncheon event.

-See more on our blog on how to encourage your peer-to-peer participants to fundraise.
+See more on our blog on fun run and jog-a-thon prize ideas and how to encourage your peer-to-peer participants to fundraise.

 Parents are Key to Success for Elementary School Fundraisers